Is Elm dead?

 No.

-Why is that a good thing?
-First of all, it means Elm code lasts a long time, making us able to focus entirely on the project itself instead of frequently fixing stuff because of updates.
+Why is this lack of new releases a good thing?
+First of all, it means Elm code lasts a long time, letting us focus on the project itself instead of frequently fixing stuff because of updates.
 It also means the language is very stable, because features are carefully thought out before being implemented.

-While the language doesn’t get frequent updates, the community is more active than ever.
+In terms of usage and community, the language is likely now in the "Slope of Enlightenment" of the hype cycle.
+People might be talking less about Elm, and the community might be less active than it was at some point, but users are still enthusiastic and working productively and quietly with Elm.
 Have a look at recent package updates, where a lot of work is happening.
-The Elm Weekly newsletter, the Elm Radio & Elm Town podcasts, and Elmcraft are great resources for getting a feel for what’s going on in the Elm world.
+The Elm Weekly newsletter, the Elm Town & Elm Radio podcasts, and Elmcraft are great resources for getting a feel for what’s going on in the Elm world.
 Discourse and Slack are the main places where the community gathers online.
 Elm users also gather to share thoughts at the Elm Online Meetup.
-In the real world, after conferences were stopped by the global pandemic, the new (un)conference Elm Camp happened in 2023 in Denmark, and in 2024 in the UK.
+In the real world, after conferences paused during the pandemic, the new (un)conference Elm Camp happened in 2023 in Denmark, in 2024 in the UK and in 2025 in the US.